Cheapest Cell Phone Plan

 Straight Talk is the cheapest unlimited prepaid cell plan, for a few dollars less per month than Boost.
 Straight Talk, from TracFone, offers unlimited talk, messaging, data and 411 calls.
 They have the solid network of TracFone, but they have limited options when it comes to phones.

 Virgin Mobile also has an unlimited prepaid cell plan option but it costs more than both Boost and Straight Talk.
-They do, however, offer good call quality, a good selection of phones and other plan options.
+They do, however, offer relatively cheap monthly plans with limited voice time but unlimited web, email and data messaging and they have a decent selection of phones.
+The best plan all depends on your needs and preferences.

 Summary